pquochuy/pquochuy.github.io/_pages/huyphan.md

 <br/>
 -->
 <br/>
-I am a Senior Research Scientist at Alexa AI, Amazon.
+I am a Sr. Research Scientist at Amazon.
 Before joining Amazon, I was a Lecturer (Assistant Professor) in AI at the [School of Electronic Engineering and Computer Science](http://www.eecs.qmul.ac.uk/), [Queen Mary University of London](https://www.qmul.ac.uk/) (UK) and a Turing Fellow at [the Alan Turing Institute](https://www.turing.ac.uk/) (UK).
 At QMUL, I co-led [the Machine Listening Lab](http://machine-listening.eecs.qmul.ac.uk/) at [the Centre for Digital Music](http://c4dm.eecs.qmul.ac.uk/).
 Before that, I was a Lecturer in Computing at the [School of Computing](https://www.cs.kent.ac.uk/), [University of Kent](https://www.kent.ac.uk/) (UK) and a postdoctoral researcher in the [CIBIM lab](https://cibim.eng.ox.ac.uk/) at the [Department of Engineering Science](http://www.eng.ox.ac.uk/), [University of Oxford](http://www.ox.ac.uk/).
 <br/>
 <br/>
 I did PhD (summa cum laude) in Computer Science at the [Institute for Signal Processing](https://www.isip.uni-luebeck.de/), [University of Lübeck](https://www.uni-luebeck.de/) (Germany) under the supervision of [Prof. Alfred Mertins](https://www.isip.uni-luebeck.de/people/alfred-mertins).
 My PhD thesis on audio event detection was awarded the [Bernd Fischer Award](https://www.uni-luebeck.de/en/graduation/graduate-service/doctoral-awards/professor-bernd-fischer-preis-mint.html) for the best PhD thesis in 2018.
 In 2021, I was awarded IEEE-EMBS Best Paper Award 2019-20.